-The student may obtain the grade for a particular course by individual discussion with the instructor; via the internet; or by self-addressed, postage-paid envelope/postcard with identifying information pertaining to the course number and section to be given to the instructor for mailing.
+The student may obtain the grade for a particular course by individual discussion with the instructor; via BusterWEB or by self-addressed, postage-paid envelope/postcard with identifying information pertaining to the course number and section to be given to the instructor for mailing.

-Students cannot obtain grades from the Registrar's Office.
-Grades are entered into the computer for processing, and the student must wait until grades are posted on the Student Information System via the internet.
+Grades are entered into the computer for processing, and the student must wait until grades are posted on BusterWEB to view final grades.